New Brunswick Route 945

 Route 945 is a Canadian highway in Westmorland County, New Brunswick.

 The 13 km road runs from an intersection with Route 933 at Haute Aboujagane in the west to an intersection with Route 133 in Cap-Pelé in the east.

+In 1989, an accident happened along this road.
+A tractor carrying logs toppled onto a tractor/wagon carrying family members and killed 13 and injured 45 others.